 One function you can bank on being around in decades to come?
 Finance.

-While a career in accounting may seem like a safe option, that doesn’t mean it has to be boring; in fact, there’s a great variety of roles you could go into.
+While a career in finance may seem like a safe and secure option, that doesn’t mean it has to be boring.
+In fact, there’s a great variety of roles you could go into.

+If you’re interested in an accounting career, a chartered accountant is a role that comes with several rewarding benefits.
 A chartered accountant is an accountant who has earned certification from a professional body such as ACCA or CIMA.
-Ultimately responsible for maximising profitability for their clients or employers, chartered accountants are qualified to deal with tax returns and auditing, as well as to offer financial advice.
+Ultimately responsible for maximising profitability for their clients or employers, chartered accountants are qualified to deal with tax returns and auditing, as well as offering financial advice.

 While you do need additional qualifications to become a chartered accountant, studying an accredited finance degree - like Arden’s - will offer exemptions from certain professional examinations.

-Typical graduate salaries begin at £25,000, while the average earning potential of a chartered accountant with between two and four years of experience is £56,000*.
+Typical graduate salaries begin at anything up to £30,000, while the average earning potential of a chartered accountant is around £84,500.
 For many, this makes the investment of time and money in securing professional certification worthwhile.

 While this role may include the investigation of fraudulent activity, it isn’t always as crime-focused as the title may suggest.
 Some forensic accountants are hired purely on a preventative basis, whereby companies are simply trying to avoid future financial problems and abide by best practice as best they can.

+Accounting and finance career prospects go far beyond digits and analysis.
+If you’re a real people person with a knack for sales as well as numbers, selling stocks might be right up your street.
 Known for its fast-paced and high-pressure environment, not everyone has what it takes to be a stock market success.
-If you’re a strong communicator and confident negotiator with a belief in your ability to keep a level head when the pressure is on, you could just make the perfect stockbroker.
+If you’re a strong communicator and confident negotiator with a belief in your ability to keep a level head when the pressure is on, a career as a stockbroker is perfect for you.

 A graduate who secures work in a large bank could expect to earn around £25,000 a year, plus a healthy commission.
 Working for a more exclusive investment company could get a junior broker £40,000 a year, plus bonus.

-A tax advisor possesses in-depth knowledge of tax legislation and uses it to advise clients, ensuring their finances abide by taxation laws but also helping them benefit from any valid tax advantages and exemptions.
+Accounting careers come in all forms, and if you see yourself working in a specialist area and helping people, you should consider a future as a tax advisor.
+A tax advisor possesses in-depth knowledge of tax legislation and uses it to advise clients, ensuring their finances abide by taxation laws, but also helping them benefit from any valid tax advantages and exemptions.

 Taxation law can be complicated and confusing.
 It’s a tax advisor’s job to be able to simplify this in order for their clients - often individuals, companies or trusts - to gain a basic understanding.
 There are several types of tax an advisor must get to grips with, including corporate, VAT, inheritance and personal.